 Bug Hotels To Attract Beneficial Bugs

-While some bug hotels are built for housing a diversity of garden insects, others are built to attract and house particularly beneficial garden creatures.
-Building a beneficial bug hotel is a fantastic cross-curricular opportunity to research insect life cycles, habitats and food chains.
+Most bug hotels are built to attract and house beneficial garden creatures.
+Building a beneficial bug hotel with children presents a fantastic cross-curricular opportunity to research insect life cycles, habitats and food chains.
 Particular insects that are beneficial to both vegetable and ornamental gardens are ladybugs and mason bees.

 The Preschool Toolbox has a fun ladybug house craft that you can make with kids to house ladybugs.